Alaa-Ahmed-Elbasuony/landingPageProject/README.md

 # Landing Page Project

-- Five sections are in the page
+- 6 sections are in the page
 - Move between them using interactive navbar
 - Using phone this navbar turns to nav-menu
 - Footer